Rhotanini: Genus Muiralevu Zelazny 1981

 The species of Muiralevu can be recognized by the forewings only having 4 costal cells, a feature only shared with the genus Saccharodite.
 All other genera of the Rhotanini have 5 costal cells.
 In contrast to the species of Saccharodite, the forewings in Muiralevu are usually more elongated and 7 veins of the cubitus-media complex reach the margin at the end of the wing, only 6 in most species of the genus Saccharodite.
 Muiralevu is the only genus of the Rhotanini found in Africa from where 5 species have been described.
-Other species of Muiralevu have been reported from West Malaysia, Borneo, Java, the Philippines and Taiwan.
+Other species of Muiralevu have been reported from West Malaysia, Borneo, Java, the Philippines, China and Taiwan.